 Origins: American Colonization and Discrimination (1822-1989)

-In 1817, the American Colonization Society, a group of white American citizens (including slaveholders) established Liberia as a safe haven for emancipated American slaves, and helped relocate approximately 12,000 black Americans to West Africa. .
-In 1847, the colony declared its independence from the ACS and ratified a constitution guaranteeing individual rights and creating a tri-partite system of government, making Liberia the oldest democracy in Africa.
-However, as the new republic violently extended its territorial control over the land populated by indigenous tribes, its new legal system reserved the rights enshrined in the constitution solely for the Americo-Liberian settlers and their descendants.
-Systematically discriminating against indigenous Liberians, the state deprived them of meaningful political, economic, and educational opportunities.
+In 1817, a group of American citizens established Liberia as a colony for emancipated American slaves, and helped relocate approximately 12,000 people to West Africa.
+In 1847, the colony declared its independence and ratified a constitution guaranteeing individual rights, and making Liberia the oldest democracy in Africa.

 Civil War: Part I (1989-1997)

 What became known as the First Civil War began on December 24, 1989, when the National Patriotic Front of Liberia (NPFL)—led by Charles Taylor —launched an assault on Doe’s forces.
 By early 1990, tens of thousands of Liberians had fled the country and thousands of civilians and combatants were raped, tortured or killed, as government and rebel forces engaged in extended warfare.